alexandergrantuni/TwitterClone/alexandergrant/README.txt

 ---- Javascript ----

-- Javascript is used to turn all hashtagged strings such as '#hello' into a link to a message search using search's REST interfaces.  e.g /search/messages/hello for that hello hashtag.
+- Javascript is used to turn all hashtagged strings such as '#hello' into a link to a hashtag search using search's REST interfaces.  e.g /search/hashtag/hello for that hello hashtag.

 - I used javascript to display a jquery dialog box asking the user if they really want to delete their account in the editprofile page